-In her opening keynote presentation, titled "How to be a Catalyst for Change: Redefining the Library 2.0 Information Professional,” SJSU SLIS director Dr. Sandra Hirsh explored how the library and information science profession is continuing to evolve and how information professionals can address outdated perceptions.
+In her opening keynote presentation, titled “How to be a Catalyst for Change: Redefining the Library 2.0 Information Professional,” SJSU iSchool director Dr. Sandra Hirsh explored how the library and information science profession is continuing to evolve and how information professionals can address outdated perceptions.
 Read more about her presentation and access a link to the recording.

-Additionally, SJSU SLIS faculty members presented at the Library 2.012 conference, helping lead the conversation about the future of libraries.
+Additionally, SJSU iSchool faculty members presented at the Library 2.012 conference, helping lead the conversation about the future of libraries.
 Their presentations covered a gamut of topics, such as the impact of emerging technologies on libraries, the multiple roles libraries can play in responding to a disaster, library leadership issues, and job trends for distance librarians.

 The Library 2.012 Worldwide Virtual Conference included 11 keynote presentations and covered six subject strands.